King's Weigh House: History

 Binney was succeeded by William Braden, then Alexander Sandison, 1880–1901.
 In 1882 the church site was compulsorily purchased by the Metropolitan Railway.
 By now many members lived in the suburbs and there was less need to relocate in the City of London.
 The Duke of Westminster offered a site in Mayfair, part of which was occupied by a small Congregational church in Robert [now Weigh House] Street.
 The offer was accepted and in 1891 the new building in Duke Street, designed by Alfred Waterhouse was opened.

 The church was of red brick with buff terracotta dressings.
-It has an oval nave and a tower in the south-west corner, built in a Romanesque style.
+It has an oval nave and a tower in the southwest corner, built in a Romanesque style.
 The builders were John Shillitoe & Son, the structural steel work was by Andrew Handyside and Company, heating and ventilation was by G. N. Haden, the ceramic tiles were manufactured by Craven Dunnill, faience tiling was by Burmantofts, and decorative ironwork by Hart Son Peard & Co..
 The cost was £26,495.

 Sandison was succeeded by John Hunter, 1901–4, F.A.
 Russell, then E.W.
 Lewis.
 The next minister William E. Orchard ministered from 1914.
 During his pastorate the style of worship became increasing Catholic, and after Orchard's resignation in 1932, he joined the Catholic Church.
-Notable is the fact that in 1917 Claud and Constance Coltman were ordained as assistant ministers, the latter being a member of the church before training at Mansfield College, Oxford and one of the first woman to be ordained in a mainstream English denomination.
+Notable is the fact that in 1917 Claud and Constance Coltman were ordained as assistant ministers, the latter being a member of the church before training at Mansfield College, Oxford and one of the first women to be ordained in a mainstream English denomination.